vkartik1/AI_ML/README.md

-# Implementing AI/ML Solutions
+# Implementing Cognitive Sourcing using AI/ML, NLP, and MLOps
-Review the Readme in individual folders on how to start and invoke the recommendation service
+Review the Readme in individual folders on how to start and invoke the recommendation service.

+**Traditional Sourcing:** Oracle Sourcing is an enterprise application used to source goods and services using online collaboration and negotiation.
+In a typical sourcing flow, customers(a.k.a buyers) create RFQs and Auctions, invite suppliers (who can provide the goods/services) to the auctions, suppliers bid for the auction, and buyers select the winning bid to procure goods from the supplier.
+Buyers use their institutional knowledge or spreadsheet to decide which suppliers to invite for a specific item.
+There are several downsides with this traditional sourcing approach - maintenance of a mapping between items and suppliers to be invited, static supplier listing which doesn't take into account supplier performance, or new suppliers.
+This results in maintenance overhead, low buyer productivity, and lost cost savings opportunities.

+**Cognitive sourcing**: Cognitive sourcing helps buyers by recommending suppliers to be invited for a given item.
+This could be based on past supplier performance, potential savings, and various other factors.
+As part of the EDA(exploratory data analysis) phase, data is extracted various sources/tables in the SCM/Procurement applications - e.g. past negotiations/auctions, bids, purchase orders, and supplier master info, etc. This data is cleaned, aggregated and using NLP and ML recommendation algorithms, cognitive sourcing will recommend suppliers to the buyer for a given item.

+**Approaches**: I am highlighting the 2 approaches tried out for this implementation.
+1> Python approach using scikit libraries 2> OML (Oracle machine language), a database based approach which takes in the table/column information, applies AutoML and generates+picks the optimal model.
+While the OML with AutoML is the more easy approach, it has the downside of all the data residing in the RDBMS leading to potential scalability/performance issues.
+Selected the more cloud native solution using the python libraries for cognitive souring.
+In the python code, created a sklearn.pipeline with different ML algorithms to be tested and used the GridSearchCV feature to pick the optimal model from the models listed in the pipeline.
+Used pytest as the testing framework and plugged it into Jenkins for build, test and deployment.

+**Purpose of this github project**: This github work is a proof of concept/prototype for the actual cognitive sourcing done at Oracle.
+With MLOps, the whole process starting from EDA (Exploratory Data Analysis) to determining the best deployment model is automated.
+This proof of concept is using Docker, Kubernetes, Helm chart, and Jenkins for MLOps.
+Deployment was done to a flask server.
+In production, we used the OCI public cloud to deploy the supplier recommendation service.

+**What's missing**: Feature store to be considered, Comparison with Databricks MLflow,..

 ### predict_supplier_Python: Recommend supplier using python libraries
-This project implements a and to end solution with Jenkins pipe line to a) recommend suppliers for an item and category using python libraries b) build an automated test c) create a docker image d) create a helm chart and deploy the image to a cluster
+This project implements an and to end solution with Jenkins pipeline to a) recommend suppliers for an item and category using Python libraries b) build an automated test c) create a docker image d) create a helm chart and deploy the image to a cluster

 ### predict_supplier_OML: Recommend Supplier using OML (Oracle Machine Language)
-This project shows how to implement the "recommend supplier for a given item/category" feature using OML, am easy way of implementing ML without moving the data out of the database.
+This project shows how to implement the "recommend supplier for a given item/category" feature using OML, an easy way of implementing ML without moving the data out of the database.
 The model is created within the Oracle database.